Perks and Highlights of Perfect Sweet Tea

 - Optional: lemon and mint

 - Add water to a medium sized pot and boil over high heat.

-- Stir in sugar until it completely dissolves into the hot tea.
+- Stir in sugar in increments until it completely dissolves into the hot tea.

 - Remove tea bags from pot then pour tea into a large pitcher.

 - Add enough water to fill the pitcher then add lemon wedges and mint (if you would like for garnish and flavor).

 - Refrigerate until ready to serve.
 Add ice to glasses and serve.